Tapad/sbt-docker-compose/README.md

 About
 -----
 sbt-docker-compose is an sbt plugin that integrates the functionality of [Docker Compose] (https://docs.docker.com/compose/) directly into the sbt build environment.
 This allows you to make code changes and with one sbt command start up a local running instance of your latest changes connected to all of its dependencies for live testing and debugging.
 This plugin is designed to be extended to allow for instances to be launched in non-local environments such as AWS and Mesos.

 Steps to Enable and Configure sbt-docker-compose
 ------------------------------------------------

-1) Configure your sbt project(s) to build Docker images.
-By default sbt-docker-compose uses [sbt-docker plugin] (https://github.com/marcuslonnberg/sbt-docker).
+1) Configure your sbt project(s) to build Docker images:

-   It is possible to use a different plugin to create Docker images however the "buildDockerImageTask" in the DockerComposePlugin would have to be updated.
+  - The [sbt-docker] (https://github.com/marcuslonnberg/sbt-docker) plugin is configured by default.

+  - The [sbt-native-packager] (https://github.com/sbt/sbt-native-packager) plugin can be used instead by setting:

+    dockerImageCreationPlugin := NativePackager

+   See the [basic-native-packager] (examples/basic-native-packager) example for more details.

 2) Add the sbt-docker-compose plugin to your projects plugins.sbt file: